 You can include this information on your volunteer job descriptions.

 It’s also helpful to visualize your leadership structure by creating a volunteer org chart.
-Here’s one we made to organize our volunteer ministry.

-- Orange cards represented family ministry.
+- Orange cards represent family ministry.

-- Yellow was the worship team.
+- Yellow cards show the worship team.

-- Red was guest services.
+- Red cards equal guest service teams.

 Org charts aren’t just to show your direct reports; they are there to show your direct supports.